Filmed in 1966 on the American Folk Blues Festival tour

 was not really annoying or unpleasant.
 Perhaps ‘haunting’ is a better word . . .”

-This is the story of the black mandolinist in America.
+My inspiration is the story of the black mandolinist in America.
 In the hands of the black string band performers, the mandolin was there to nurture the infancy of ragtime and blues.
 It’s crisp, tenor voice was a perfect complement to the guitar and piano and its soaring tremolos energized the jug and street bands of the Deep South.
 An inspiration to composers Scott Joplin and W.C.
 Handy, the mandolin helped to shape the music that would gradually evolve into rock and jazz and their descendants.

 At this point in the American timeline, Memphis, Tennessee, was the center of African-American culture and the crossroads for touring musicians.
 Players like Vol Stevens, Will Weldon, Eddie Dimmitt and Charlie McCoy added their string band skills to some of the bands of the day, like the Memphis Jug Band and the Mississippi Sheiks.
 From these collaborations came some of the popular blues/folk/bluegrass chestnuts like “Sittin’ On Top Of The World” and “Stealin.”
 Most people know of the legendary Chicago bluesman Muddy Waters.
 But only his hard-core fans are aware that on his first recording on Stovall plantation in Mississippi, Burr Clover Blues, Waters was a member of a string band, the Son Simms Four, with Simms on fiddle and Louis Ford on mandolin.